Skip to main content

 How much does CITQ registration cost?

-Classification fees (CITQ) and registration fees (Ministry) vary by accommodation category and number of units.
+Classification fees (CITQ) and registration fees (Ministry) vary by category and unit count.
 Budget CA$250–CA$500 for the first year for a typical residential cottage.

 What happens if I rent without a CITQ number?

 Fines range from CA$2,500 to CA$25,000 per infraction (per day, per listing).
 Revenu Québec and municipalities can issue tickets.
-Airbnb and Vrbo are required to remove non-compliant listings when reported.
+Airbnb and Vrbo must remove non-compliant listings when reported.

 Sources